bharath12b5/mvn-linux/Building-Apache-Hadoop-2.7.1.md

     System.getProperty("os.arch").contains("64") ||　System.getProperty("os.arch").contains("s390x");
     ```

-    for more information about this fix, please see https://issues.apache.org/jira/browse/HADOOP-12081
+    This fix is only needed for version below 2.8, for more information about this fix, please see https://issues.apache.org/jira/browse/HADOOP-12081

 3. Run Maven to Create binary distribution with native code: